-The big shareholder groups in The Travelers Companies, Inc. (NYSE:TRV) have power over the company.
+If you want to know who really controls The Travelers Companies, Inc. (NYSE:TRV), then you'll have to look at the makeup of its share registry.
 Institutions often own shares in more established companies, while it's not unusual to see insiders own a fair bit of smaller companies.
-Companies that used to be publicly owned tend to have lower insider ownership.
+Companies that have been privatized tend to have low insider ownership.

 Travelers Companies is a pretty big company.
-It has a market capitalization of US$37b.
+It has a market capitalization of US$34b.
 Normally institutions would own a significant portion of a company this size.
 Our analysis of the ownership of the company, below, shows that institutional investors have bought into the company.
-Let's take a closer look to see what the different types of shareholder can tell us about TRV.
+Let's delve deeper into each type of owner, to discover more about TRV.

 What Does The Institutional Ownership Tell Us About Travelers Companies?

-Since institutional investors own more than half the issued stock, the board will likely have to pay attention to their preferences.
-We note that hedge funds don't have a meaningful investment in Travelers Companies.
+Institutional investors own over 50% of the company, so together than can probably strongly influence board decisions.
+Hedge funds don't have many shares in Travelers Companies.
 Quite a few analysts cover the stock, so you could look into forecast growth quite easily.

 Insider Ownership Of Travelers Companies

 While the precise definition of an insider can be subjective, almost everyone considers board members to be insiders.
 The company management answer to the board; and the latter should represent the interests of shareholders.
 Notably, sometimes top-level managers are on the board, themselves.

 Insider ownership is positive when it signals leadership are thinking like the true owners of the company.
 However, high insider ownership can also give immense power to a small group within the company.
 This can be negative in some circumstances.